SwissDataScienceCenter/renku/docs/how-to-guides/session-customizing.rst

 Passing CI/CD is great, but in order to use the new image you need to (re)start your session.

-To do this, go back to the Renku platform, and from the project's landing page, first check in the **Files** tab that your changes to the ``Dockerfile`` are present.
+To do this, go back to Renku, and from the project's landing page, first check in the **Files** tab that your changes to the ``Dockerfile`` are present.
 If not, you can force-refresh the page.
 Then, go to the **Notebook servers** tab.
 If you have any running notebooks, those will keep running the image which was built with